Your 200 Reviews Don't Matter If They're From 2022

 Two hundred reviews from 2022 is a history lesson.
 Twenty reviews from this month is a competitive advantage.

 Reputation management for service businesses has always been about trust.
-What's changed is the timeframe.
-Consumers, search engines, and AI platforms all want the same thing: evidence that you're delivering results right now, not proof of what you used to be.
+What has changed is the timeframe.
+Consumers, search engines, and AI platforms all want the same thing: evidence that you are delivering results right now — not proof of what you used to be.

-The businesses that win in 2026 aren't the ones with the most reviews.
-They're the ones with the most recent ones - and a system that keeps it that way automatically.
+The businesses that win in 2026 are not the ones with the most reviews.
+They are the ones with the most recent ones — and a system that keeps it that way automatically.